Celts to the Crèche

 The town of St. Bees derives her name from Kirkeby Becok, meaning “church town of Bega.”

-Bega’s Way: There is also a Bega’s Way, a 36 mile walk through rural west Cumbria.
+Bega’s Way: There is a St. Bega’s Way, a 36 mile walk through rural west Cumbria.
 This path connects St. Bees Priory, Ennerdale Bridge, Borrowdale, Derwentwater, and Lake Bassenthwaite.
 There is a 10th century St. Bee’s Church at Bassenthwaite that may have been built upon an earlier foundation.

 Feast Day November 7 or October 31